NFNChris/json-transmute/README.md

 ```
 ## Expressions

-Expressions allow us to extract data from our Scope object (source data) and transform / restructure it into our target data structure via JSON mappings.
+Expressions enable us to extract data from our Scope object (source data) and transform / restructure it into our target data structure via JSON mappings.
 Expressions may be used within both map keys and values similarly, with the exception that expressions within keys support additional Scope Modifiers (more on that in the next section).

 ### Operators